Wild boar: Reconstructed range

 The species originally occurred in North Africa and much of Eurasia; from the British Isles to Korea and the Sunda Islands.
 The northern limit of its range extended from southern Scandinavia to southern Siberia and Japan.
 Within this range, it was only absent in extremely dry deserts and alpine zones.
 It was once found in North Africa along the Nile valley up to Khartoum and north of the Sahara.
 The species occurs on a few Ionian and Aegean Islands, sometimes swimming between islands.
 The reconstructed northern boundary of the animal's Asian range ran from Lake Ladoga (at 60°N) through the area of Novgorod and Moscow into the southern Urals, where it reached 52°N. From there, the boundary passed Ishim and farther east the Irtysh at 56°N. In the eastern Baraba steppe (near Novosibirsk) the boundary turned steep south, encircled the Altai Mountains and went again eastward including the Tannu-Ola Mountains and Lake Baikal.
 From here, the boundary went slightly north of the Amur River eastward to its lower reaches at the Sea of Okhotsk.
 On Sakhalin, there are only fossil reports of wild boar.
 The southern boundaries in Europe and Asia were almost invariably identical to the seashores of these continents.
 It is absent in the dry regions of Mongolia from 44 to 46°N southward, in China westward of Sichuan and in India north of the Himalayas.
-It is absent in the higher elevations of the Pamir and the Tian Shan, though they do occur in the Tarim basin and on the lower slopes of the Tien Shan.
+It is absent in the higher elevations of the Pamir and the Tian Shan, though they do occur in the Tarim Basin and on the lower slopes of the Tian Shan.